apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     from taking a snapshot at the same time, each ZooKeeper server will take a snapshot when the size in bytes of the set of transactions in the transaction log reaches a runtime generated random value in the \[snapSize/2+1, snapSize] range.
+Each file system has a minimum standard file size and in order to for valid functioning of this feature, the number chosen must be larger than that value.
 The default snapSizeLimitInKb is 4,194,304 (4GB).
     A non-positive value will disable the feature.

 * *txnLogSizeLimitInKb* :
     (Java system property: **zookeeper.txnLogSizeLimitInKb**)